 If you are looking for a cheaper alternative to dental implants, you may want to consider bridges or dentures.
 Bridges and removable dentures are the principal alternatives to implants to replace missing or removed teeth.

-A dental bridge replaces one or two missing teeth with the support of healthy neighbouring teeth.
+A dental bridge replaces one or two missing teeth with the support of healthy neighboring teeth.
 You can also get an implant-supported bridge which uses two implants to replace three or four teeth in a row.

-Bridges aren’t as durable as implants, lasting around 10-15 years if looked after well, and there is a risk of bone loss where the missing teeth are.
-However, they are a good, natural-looking alternative if implants are too expensive and certainly better than nothing.
+Bridges aren't as durable as implants, lasting only around five to ten years, potentially longer if looked after well.
+There is also a risk of bone loss where the missing teeth are.
+However, they are a natural-looking alternative if implants are too expensive and certainly better than nothing.

 Dentures, also known as ‘false teeth', can replace any number of missing teeth.
 A metal and plastic frame holds the artificial teeth in place.
 Dentures are removable and may not be as comfortable or natural-looking as the alternatives.
 However, they are by far the cheapest option.

 If it's going to take you a while to save up for implants, you might opt for a bridge or denture in the meantime, especially if your missing tooth is in a prominent position.

-Don’t cut corners just to get low-cost implants
+Don't cut corners just to get low-cost dental implants

-In your search for cheap teeth implants you may come across an offer that seems too good to be true.
-Well, guess what – it probably is.
+In your search for cheap teeth implants cost, you may come across an offer that seems too good to be true.
+Well, guess what?
+It probably is.

 Things you should avoid doing in a bid to cut costs include:

 - Choosing implants made from inferior quality materials (the cheapest dental implants aren't always the best option)